mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 #### Performance

-What combination of `ordered_insert_behavior` and `ordered` is used, has a big impact on the performance.
+What combination of `ordered_insert_behavior` and `ordered` is used, has an impact on the performance.

 `ordered_insert_behavior` | `ordered = true` | `ordered = false`
 --------------------------|------------------|------------------
-`default`                 | Each document is inserted using an individual `INSERT` statement and roundtrip. | All documents are inserted in a single multi-statement transaction containing as many `INSERT IGNORE` statements as there are documents.
+`default`                 | All documents are inserted within a compound statement, in a transaction containing as many `INSERT` statements as there are documents. | All documents are inserted in a single multi-statement transaction containing as many `INSERT IGNORE` statements as there are documents.
 `atomic`                  | All documents are inserted using a single `INSERT` statement. | _Same as above_

-Of these, `atomic + true` is the fastest, followed by `atomic|default + false` being twice as slow and `default + true` being an order of magnitude slower.
+Of these, `atomic + true` is the fastest and `atomic|default + false` the slowest, being roughly twice as slow.
+The performance of 'default + true' is halfway between the two.

 ### [resetError](https://docs.mongodb.com/manual/reference/command/resetError/)